Membrane Electrode Assembly Market Report Scope & Overview:

 • Fuel cell durability issues

-The manufacture of the MEA, a crucial part of the fuel cell and electrolysers where electrochemical processes take place, is correlated with the performance of the stack.
+The manufacture of the MEA, a crucial part of the fuel cell and electrolyzers where electrochemical processes take place, is correlated with the performance of the stack.
 Defects, such as greater interfacial resistance between catalyst layers or a break in the catalyst layer during the manufacture of MEAs, are known to exist.

 OPPORTUNITY: